xBourner/auto-dash/pages/introduction.md

 Go to Settings -> Dashboards and add a new one.
 Take a name and icon you want.
-The URL has to be set to "auto-dash".
+**The URL has to be set to "auto-dash".**
+Otherwise subviews will not work correctly.

 ![image](https://github.com/xBourner/auto-dash/assets/64064679/87b16e9f-01eb-4be9-96db-fef0d2062e9c)

 ## Configuration

-Copy this templates to your lovelace to the top in raw config editor:
+Copy this templates to your lovelace to the very top in raw config editor: (leave all content below the "view:" tag)

 ![image](https://github.com/xBourner/auto-dash/assets/64064679/0056a1c6-f044-44c7-a16f-4aba48755fdf)